EddieStn/Art-of-fitness/README.md

 ## Media

 - Youtube workout videos - [Athleanx](https://www.youtube.com/watch?v=zyvjscQVFv8&ab_channel=ATHLEAN-X%E2%84%A2)
-- The pictures used on this website were taken from the open source website, [pexels](https://www.pexels.com/)
+- The pictures used on this website were taken from the open source websites: [pexels](https://www.pexels.com/), [unsplash](https://unsplash.com/)

 # Aknowledgements